WebAssembly/exception-handling/document/core/exec/instructions.rst

    \end{array}

 .. note::
-   Note that the reduction step resulting in a |CAUGHTadm| instruction is the only one that does not preserve the throw context.
+   The reduction step activating a catch clause |CAUGHTadm| is the only one that does not preserve the throw context.
-   While a |THROWadm| propagates through the stack, the throw context |XT| is collected until the exception is caught inside a |CAUGHTadm| instruction, in which point it's discarded.
+   While a |THROWadm| propagates through the stack, the throw context |XT| is collected until the exception is caught inside a |CAUGHTadm| instruction, at which point it is discarded.

 .. todo::
    Add explainer note for the reduction of |DELEGATEadm|, when PR #221 is settled.